ThatSmittyDude/oct2dec/README.md

-A simple CLI octal to decimal converter for unix-like systems
+A simple CLI octal to decimal converter, and decimal to octal converter for unix-like systems

 Download the oct2dec.cpp file